dotnet/coreclr/Documentation/dotnet-primer.md

 Async Programming
 -----------------

 Async is a first-class concept within .NET, with async support in the runtime, the framework libraries and various .NET languages.
-Async is based off of the `Task` concept, which encaptsulates a set of operations to be completed.
+Async is based off of the `Task` concept, which encapsulates a set of operations to be completed.
 Tasks are distinct from threads and may not rely on threads or require CPU time much at all, particularly for i/o-bound tasks.

+TODO: Elaborate on Task concept.

 C# includes special treatment for async, including the special keyword `await` for managing tasks.
 The following example demonstrates calling a web service as an async operation.